dgtls/pimcore-docker/README.md

 ##### For MAC:
 In order to use the registry on mac you must first add this as an insecure registry:
-Docker for Mac menubar icon -> Preferences -> Advanced -> add "144.76.62.83:5000" as an insecure registry.
+Docker for MAC menubar icon -> preferences -> advanced -> add "144.76.62.83:5000" as an insecure registry.

 When setting up an application and you want to use docker-compose, just use this registry and repo as the base image, for example: